AmineDjeghri/awesome-os-setup/docs/shortcuts_and_apps_setup.md

 - If you are on Windows, use pycharm with WSL.
 - Use docker with pycharm, very easy to pull and create images & containers.
 Specially if you want to test your app, you can create a ubuntu container in less then 5sec.
 - Sync pycharm settings : https://www.jetbrains.com/help/pycharm/sharing-your-ide-settings.html#IDE_settings_sync
+- Change the source folder for imports (https://stackoverflow.com/a/34304165)
 - Commits : [doc](https://www.jetbrains.com/help/pycharm/log-tab.html)
   - pre-commit hooks : If you use conda as an interpreter in pycharm, you need to install pre-commit with pip in the environment that you are using.
 After the installation, see in the commit options (wheel button) next to the message if `Run git hooks` is there.
 If it isn't then restart pycharm.
   - When you write in your terminal : `pip list | grep pre-commit` you should see the package.
 Running `pre-commit --version` should also work.